paulwsmith/documentation/plugins/development/index.md

 # Using AngularJS in your plugin code

 If you already know AngularJS, developing {{site.productName}} plugins is 99% like developing any other Angular app, and this page will highlight the differences.
-If you don't know Angular, this page will bring you up to speed.
+If you don't know Angular, this page will help bring you up to speed.

 In your JavaScript, you can register components (controllers, services, factories, directives, and filters) the same way you would in Angular.
-The main difference is you need to use a special `plugin`object (instead of an Angular module) to call any component registration functions.
+The main difference is you need to use a special `plugin` object (instead of an Angular module) to call any component registration functions.
 You also need to prepend all component names with your registered namespace.

 {% highlight js %}

 plugin
-    .controller('namespacedCntl', ['depService', function(depService) {
+    .service('myNamespaceService', ['depService', function(depService) {
         ...
     }])
-    .service('namespacedService', ['depService', function(depService) {
+    .controller('myNamespaceCntl', ['myNamespaceService', function(namespacedService) {
         ...
     }])
-    .factory('namespacedFactory', ['depService', function(depService) {
+    .factory('myNamespaceFactory', ['myNamespaceService', 'depService', function(namespacedService, depService) {
         ...
     }])
-    .directive('namespacedDirective', ['depService', function(depService) {
+    .directive('myNamespaceDirective', ['myNamespaceService', function(namespacedService) {
         ...
     }])
-    .filter('namespacedFilter', ['depService', function(depService) {
+    .filter('myNamespaceFilter', ['myNamespaceService', function(namespacedService) {
         ...
     }])
-    .constant('namespacedConstant', value);
+    .constant('myNamespaceConstant', value);

 {% endhighlight %}

 # Dependency Injection

-In order for components to get ahold of their dependencies, Angular wires everything using a [dependency injection](https://code.angularjs.org/{{site.angularVersion}}/docs/guide/di) subsystem.
-All of the components above (except for constants) were registered using [inline array annotation](https://code.angularjs.org/{{site.angularVersion}}/docs/guide/di#inline-array-annotation); you pass an array, whose elements consist of a list of strings (the names of the dependencies) followed by the factory function.
+In order for components to get ahold of their dependencies, Angular wires everything using a [dependency injection]({{site.angularDomain}}/{{site.angularVersion}}/docs/guide/di) subsystem.
+All of the components above (except for constants) were registered using [inline array annotation]({{site.angularDomain}}/{{site.angularVersion}}/docs/guide/di#inline-array-annotation); you pass an array, whose elements consist of a list of strings (the names of the dependencies), followed by the factory function taking a set of dependency arguments that match the list of string names.

+The list of strings tell Angular which dependencies are required.
+Angular then passes those dependencies into the function you define - then you can use them inside of your code however you like.

 Dependency injection is how you can wire your own components together, as well as how you can include external dependencies, such as services written by [AngularJS](angular-services.html), [{{site.productName}}]({{site.baseurl}}/plugins/api/services), and few [third parties]({{site.baseurl}}/plugins/third-party).

 {% highlight js %}

-plugin.controller('namespacedCntl', ['$scope', '$someAngularService', 'znSomeZengineService', 'someThirdParty',
+plugin.controller('myNamespaceCntl', ['$scope', '$someAngularService', 'myNamespaceService', 'znSomeZengineService', 'someThirdParty',
-    function ($scope, $someAngularService, znSomeZengineService, someThirdPartyService) {
+    function ($scope, $someAngularService, myNamespaceService, znSomeZengineService, someThirdPartyService) {

+        myNamespaceService.foo('bar');

         ...

     }